zhrispineda/System-Settings/README.md

 </details>

 ## Information
-- This personal project is a recreation of the System Settings app for macOS 26 **beta** (25A5279m).
+- This project is a recreation of the System Settings app for macOS 26 **beta** (25A5279m).
 - All features within the app are only simulations and have no effect on the device.

 ## Usage
-Clone, open, and run the project in Xcode on any Mac.
+Clone, open, and run the project in Xcode on any Mac on **macOS 26**.
+Use the 15.5 branch if you are on an older version as new beta APIs are being used in the main branch.

-As this is a personal project for learning Swift and SwiftUI, feel free to download and modify the project for your own personal use.
+Feel free to download and modify the project for your own personal use.

 ## Disclaimers
 - All assets such as icons and images are not my own in any way.
-- This app is a recreation of Apple's own apps and designs for learning purposes only.
+- This app is a recreation of Apple's own apps and designs for educational purposes only.
 - Feel free to look through the commit history to see the project evolve from a single view to its current state.

 ## Other Settings Projects